AV-Lab/.github/profile/README.md

 AV Lab, based in Khalifa University, is a dynamic research group dedicated to advancing the field of autonomous vehicles.
 Our lab focuses on developing innovative solutions and technologies to enhance vehicle autonomy and safety.

 ## Contribution
 We warmly welcome contributions from the community, whether it's through collaborative research, internships, or sharing of ideas and resources.
-If you're interested in contributing to our projects, please reach out to us via majid-khonji with your proposal or idea.
+If you're interested in contributing to our projects, please reach out to us via @majid-khonji with your proposal or idea.
 We appreciate contributions of all kinds, from code to documentation, and encourage discussions that foster innovation and progress.
 <!--
 ## Useful Resources
 - **Documentation:** For more in-depth information about our projects and research, please visit our [documentation page](#) (link to be updated).